calvinmetcalf/pouch-pres/body.md

 Promises (and better async errors even with callbacks)

-total_rows is now correct in all docs
+bunch of improvements for mobile/websql

-bunch of improvements for mobile
+did a bunch of work on the levelDB adapter

 *2.1.0*

 caching queries!

-live instead of continuous
+instead of continuous, live!
+(Which I can spell)

 db.events